 Variation of the structures and patterns of evolution over intra-seasonal, seasonal, and inter-annual periods for the tropical atmosphere and ocean; organization of moist, deep convection as influenced by synoptic to planetary scale atmospheric and oceanic waves; modulation of tropical cyclones and climate variations by the tropical wave state.
 Offered alternate Spring semesters.
-Prerequisite: Atm 510 or permission of instructor.
+Prerequisite: Atm 500 or consent of instructor.

 Atm 524 Atmospheric Electricity I (3)